rmjuarez12/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+**A: Class components are a much more robust way of handling components.
+Unlike functional components, in here we do have access to some special methods, some of them being the lifecaycle methods, such as `componentDidMount()` and `componentDidUpdate()`.
+These types of methods gives us access to some more creative ways on handling how a component behaves without the need of hooks.**

 2. Describe the different phases of the component lifecycle.

+**A: There are 3 phases of the component lifecycle, which are the Mounting phase, the Updating phase, and Unmounting phase.
+During the Mounting phase, is where you the component will call for the constructor function, which is what will help gather the necessary data, such as the props data when a component is called, as well as the necessary methods and such for the component when using a class.
+This phase is basically when we put the elements into the DOM.
+The Updating phase, as the name suggests, is when there is any type of change on the component.
+This could be a change in the data from a prop, or a force refresh of the component.
+This phase is what helps keep the component always in sync with any data we may be calling.
+Last, but not least, the Unmounting phase.
+This is used whenever we want to remove a component from the DOM.
+As the name implies, this is in case we have no use of a certain component in a certain are of the app, so we can just remove it, helping with boosting performance by not adding extra things into the DOM.**

 3. Demonstrate an understanding of class component lifecycle methods.

+**A: There are 3 main class component lifecycle methods, `componentDidMount()`, `componentDidUpdate()`, and `componentWillUnmount()`.
+The `componentDidMount()` method will be called when the component first renders, so it is called only once.
+This is called once your component is already placed on the DOM, so it happens after the `render()` method.
+The `componentDidUpdate()` method is called when there is a change of any kind in the component's data, which it can be props or state data.
+This is useful when you need your component to constantly update to get new data, most commonly from an API request.
+You must make sure, however, to just call certain function when you know what data needs to change(by using conditional statements), otherwise you run the risk of getting infinite loops.
+Lastly, the `componentWillUnmount()` method is used when you want to remove the component from the DOM.
+This is very helpful when you want a certain component removed from view(for example, a notification) that will not longer be needed once the user decides to close it.**

 4. Define stateful logic.

+**A: Stateful logic is basically what tells the App what to do.
+As the name implies, is when you create a "logic" through functions by using states.
+The functions you create is the logic that you use to make a certain action happen.
+For example, a form may have a function that will handle how the submission process is handled, and more than likely, it will need a validation function to ensure the form does not submit wrong or empty data.
+This is a type of logic.
+Then, since the form itself uses states to store the data from each field, that is the stateful part of stateful logic.
+So, in other words, stateful logic is basically creating functions that uses states.**

 5. Describe how to test a React component with React Testing Library.

+**A:**

+---

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.